Vatrano’s OT goal pushes Panthers past Blue Jackets 5-4

 The Panthers scored three times in the third period to erase a 4-1 deficit before Vatrano tipped in a rebounded shot from Jonathan Huberdeau to win it.

+“We knew we had the momentum going in overtime and (Huberdeau) has a great chance before, and I would have lost some sleep if I didn’t bury that second one there,” said Vatrano, who played in his 300th NHL game.
+“A great play all the way around.”

-Patric Hornqvist, Ryan Lomberg, Owen Tippett and Aleksander Barkov also scored for the Panthers, who have won four of five.
+Patric Hornqvist, Ryan Lomberg, Owen Tippett and Aleksander Barkov also scored for the Panthers, who lost only once on the five-game road swing.

+“It makes the trip home a lot more fun,” said Lomberg, who scored his first NHL goal in the third-period rally.
+“When you go on road trips like this, it’s a chance to come together as a group and when you take four out of five it makes it that much better.”

 Oliver Bjorkstrand scored two second-period goals, Patrik Laine and Max Domi also scored and Elvis Merzlikins had 27 saves for the Blue Jackets, who have lost three straight and six of eight.